accetto/dev-base/README.md

 This repository is just for testing and it is not intended to be actually used otherwise.

-Real images with useful features can be found in my Docker Hub [accetto][accetto-docker] repository.
+Real images with useful features can be found in my Docker Hub repository [accetto][accetto-docker].

 [this-docker]: https://hub.docker.com/r/accetto/dev-base-ubuntu/
 [accetto-docker]: https://hub.docker.com/u/accetto/